 We celebrate our greatness, diversity and vibrant culture by exposing the talents and creativity of the people who live here and hold those in power to account with a focus on improving life in South West London for everyone.

-Riverside Radio has a volunteer force of 180 local people from every walk of life, age and background who come together to create something special for local people.
+Riverside Radio has a volunteer force of over 200 local people from every walk of life, age and background who come together to create something special for local people.

 There is much to celebrate with the most amount of green open spaces in the capital, more people participating in sport than anywhere else in London, a huge variety of arts and performance venues, numerous local festivals and events, a thriving business community and stimulating and active political life.